PT | FINALLY AN AMAZING SUMMER!

 All three help build community, with all campers working with, adapting to, and befriending each other.
 The optional inclusive afternoon and evening programs help everyone – regardless of sex, age, experience, or fitness – have fun together!

-2018 is our 28th summer and we’re getting ready for intensive morning classes, a truly international team, great teachers, and great fun with loads of photos, gifts, prizes and memories.
+We’re getting ready for intensive morning classes, a truly international team, great teachers, and great fun with loads of photos, gifts, prizes and memories.

 FREQUENTLY ASKED QUESTIONS | FAQS